 Summary with Plan details

 Due to September’s uncertain market conditions, Plans with a higher allocation to shares performed better than those with a higher allocation to bonds.
 As noted, a big part of this was sterling’s depreciation and its positive effect on our share allocations.

-Our Investment Team continues to actively monitor the financial markets and their impact on your Plan — and are always ready to act in your best interests to events as they unfold.
+Our Investment Team continues to actively monitor the financial markets and their impact on Plans — and are always ready to act in your best interests to events as they unfold.